Understanding Liquidations in Osito Protocol

 Real-Time State Updates

-This ensures liquidations are performed based on the most current extraction calculations, maintaining the security guarantee that borrowed amounts never exceed what could be extracted in an attack.
+This ensures liquidations are performed based on the most current calculations, maintaining the requirement that borrowed amounts stay within calculated limits.

 Liquidation Incentives